m50d/riichi-london/index.md

 From Heathrow, take the Heathrow Express to Paddington, then Circle or Hammersmith & City Line to Liverpool Street for a train to Cheshunt (80 minutes).
 A cheaper option is to take the Picadilly line to Finsbury Park, then the Victoria line to Tottenham Hale for the train to Cheshunt (100 minutes).

-From Gatwick, take the Gatwick Express to Victoria, then the Victoria line to Tottenham Hale for a train to Cheshunt (80-90 minutes).
+From Gatwick, take the Gatwick Express to Victoria, then the Victoria line to Seven Sisters (Tottenham Hale if traveling on Friday 2nd) for a train to Cheshunt (80-90 minutes).

-From Luton, take a train to St Pancras, then the Victoria line to Tottenham Hale for a train to Cheshunt (90 minutes).
+From Luton, take a train to St Pancras, then the Victoria line to Seven Sisters (Tottenham Hale if traveling on Friday 2nd) for a train to Cheshunt (90 minutes).

 From London City airport, take the DLR to Stratford for a train to Cheshunt (60 minutes).